 Since a long time I wanted to show you how to ganache a cake with a sharp edge on top.
 The cakes you see online are so beautiful but it takes quite some work and ingrediencies, so it took me a while to bake this cake and write the tutorial for you.
 Strawberry season is coming to an end but you can use a lot of other fruits all year round.

-First you make the dark chocolate ganache which you can already prepare a day in advance and heat up the next day in the microwave.
-I used 1,5kg dark chocolate and 500g cream which is a ratio of 3:1.
+First you make the dark chocolate* ganache which you can already prepare a day in advance and heat up the next day in the microwave.
+I used 1,2kg dark chocolate and 400g cream which is a ratio of 3:1.
 You can also go for 2:1 with dark chocolate but it was a warm day and I wanted it to settle completely for the sharp edge.
-Heat up the cream over a water bath and take it from the stove.
-Soak the chocolate in the cream till it is completely melted.
-If it's not melting completely heat the mixture again over on the water bath till it is combined completely.
-Now it needs to cool down till it has a half stiff consistency which stays on your cake but you are still able to spread smoothly.
-Best is to let it cool overnight and heat it up in the microwave with 200W for 20sec, mix it and repeat till it has the right consistency.
-If the ganache has split somehow use an immersion blender till it has again a smooth finish.
+Heat the cream on low heat, add the chocolate and wait until it melted.
+If it does not melt completely, heat the mixture further until it is homogeneous but do not overheat.
+Now the ganache has to cool down until it has a creamy consistency that will stick to your cake but also spreads well.
+It often let it cool overnight and heat it in the microwave when I need it (200W for 20s, whisk and repeat this process until the right consistency is reached).
+If the ganache has separated, beat it with a hand blender* until it is homogeneous again.

 1. You will use the upside down method to create your sharp edge on the cake.
-For this you need a flat surface e.g. a circle shaped cake lifter out of metal or any other flat cake plate without edge.
-Put this onto a turn table and put a baking sheet on top.
-To not have the cake plate moving around while you ganache the cake I put a piece of sticky mat between the turntable and the cake plate.
-Now put a big batch of ganache onto the baking sheet.
-Spread it out about 1cm thick a little bit larger than the cake.
-Now you can start stacking the cake and ganache layers.
+For this you need a flat surface e.g. a round acrylic cake disc* or any other flat cake plate without handle.
+Put this onto a turntable and parchment paper on top.
+To not have the plate moving around while you ganache the cake I put a piece of sticky mat* between the turntable* and the cake plate.
+Now put a big batch of ganache onto the parchment paper.
+Spread it out about 3-5mm thick a little bit larger than the cake.
+Now you can start stacking and filling the cake.

 2. After all layers are stacked you don't put ganache on top because that will be later on the bottom of the cake.
 Scrap the ganache around the cake away as good as possible and put a first layer of ganache around the cake as crumb coat.
-For this you can also use the ganache you just scraped away.
 Now it's time to put your cake board on top of the cake.
 I normally use a little splash of ganache to "glue it on".
 The cake board should now stick out slightly (about half of a cm) on each side of the cake.
-Use a little bubble level to make sure the cake board is straight.
-Now you put the cake for about 10min into your freezer to settle the crumb coat completely.
+Use a little bubble level* to make sure the cake board is straight.
+Now you put the cake for about 10 minutes into your freezer to settle the crumb coat completely.

 3. Take the cake out of the freezer and put the final finish of ganache on it.
 You might need to heat up the ganache again in the microwave if it already cooled down too much.
-Put the ganache on the side walls of the cake and use a scraper with a 90° edge to take of excess till you get a complete flat surface.
+Put the ganache on the side walls of the cake and use a cake scraper* with a 90° edge to take off excess ganache till you get a complete flat surface.
 Make sure you hold the scraper completely straight.
-Lean it on the bottom on the cake plate and on top on the cake board.
+Lean the bottom on the cake plate and the top on the cake board.
 If it does not work out the first time you can always put again some ganache on and take it off again with the scraper.
 After you got the desired finish you freeze the cake again for 10min.

 4. Use a sharp knife to take of the cake board.
-Better to use the knife on different sides of the cake as to just push it in on one side and rip accidentally of some of the icing which sticks to the cake board.
-Now you put a decorative cake board or the final cake plate you want the cake to sit on on top of the cake and check again with the bubble level if it is straight.
+Better to use 4.
+Use a sharp knife to take off the cake board.
+As next step you put a decorative cake board or the final cake plate on top of the cake and check again with the bubble level if it sits straight.
 Now it's time to flip the cake.
-Put one hand on the top cake board and flip the cake around.
-Now you should be able to take off the turntable, sticky mat and cake plate.
-The last step is to carefully peal of the baking paper and voila you got your sharp edge on the ganached cake.
+Put one hand on the cake and the other below the bottom plate and flip the cake around.
+As last step you take off the cake plate and carefully peal of the parchment paper to have a cake with sharp edge.

 Last step is to place the strawberries on the cake.
 I did it actually the other way around, placed the strawberries first and intended to flood the areas below but realized it's easier to just add them in the end.
 Thats how you make a strawberry drip cake.